 May Aid in Skin Care

-Strawberries are more than just a delightful snack; they’re a skincare ally too.
 A 2017 Italian research found that cosmetics formulated with strawberries can shield our skin from UV damage, suggesting that regular strawberry masks can leave the skin feeling rejuvenated and pollutant-free.
-[13]
+[10]

 Their rich antioxidant properties make strawberries a potential defense against free radical-induced skin damage.
 [14]